Ensiss/pokebot/README.md

 If you want to contribute you can send [pull requests](https://github.com/Ensiss/pokebot/pulls) or report [issues](https://github.com/Ensiss/pokebot/issues).

-To learn how the project works, some ressources are available in the [wiki](https://github.com/Ensiss/pokebot/wiki).
+To learn how the project works, some resources are available in the [wiki](https://github.com/Ensiss/pokebot/wiki).